R4220/MD_analysis/README.md

 ii. **Graphs:** Several graphs are then generated, each of them is named with a preamble that identifies the topic of the graph followed by the filename of the 'pwo' file ('_filename').
 The graphs are:

 a.
-Energy plot: named as 'E_filename.png'.
+Energy plot: named as 'E_filename.pdf'.
 It represents the plot of the energy on time during the simulation.
 Here are plotted the total kinetic energy of the system and the potential energy.
 Each of them has its own scale (left for the kinetic energy and right for potential energy).
 In addition, in the 'Setup_graph.txt' file is possible to switch on the plot of the total energy.

 b.
-Temperature plot: named as 'T_filename.png'.
+Temperature plot: named as 'T_filename.pdf'.
 It represents the plot of temperature of the whole system and of each group on time during the simulation.

 c.
-Force plot: named as 'F_filename.png'.
+Force plot: named as 'F_filename.pdf'.
 It represents the plot of the total force acting on the system and on each group depending on time during the simulation.
 In particular, we have three graphs, one for each coordinate of the force (Fx, Fy, Fz).

 d.
-Velocity plot: named as 'V_filename.png'.
+Velocity plot: named as 'V_filename.pdf'.
 It represents the plot of the total velocity of the system and of each group depending on time during the simulation.
 In particular, we have three graphs, one for each coordinate of the velocity (vx, vy, vz).

 e.
-Radial distribution function plot: named as '_at1_at2_filename.png'.
+Radial distribution function plot: named as '_at1_at2_filename.pdf'.
 It represents the radial distribution function of the atoms '_at1' and '_at2'.

 f.
-Distances plot: named as 'Dist_filename.png'.
+Distances plot: named as 'Dist_filename.pdf'.
 It represents the distance between the mean z-coordinates of the two defined groups depending on time.

 ## Files